 Any costs over and above the maximum funding amount must be topped up by the homeowner.
 Decisions regarding the eligibility of homeowners will be made by DCC’s Flood & Coastal Risk Management team.
-Further information and advice can be found on the Devon Communities Together webpages, including information on community resilience available in your area.
-More general information about protecting your property can also be found on the centre4resilience website.
+Further information and advice can be found on the Devon Communities Together webpages.
+Information on the types of PFR measures and how they work can be found on the BeFloodReady website.

 A survey will be required prior to agreement of works, which will be conducted by DCC’s appointed surveyor and paid for by DCC from the Funding allocation, following the prioritisation process.
 Homeowners are welcome to carry out a survey prior to application, at their own expense, if they feel that it would benefit their application.
 However, this will not substitute the required survey.

 While DCC will be able to provide advice and support with regards to choosing the most suitable protection for the homeowner, it should be noted that the homeowner is free to select whichever option they prefer, subject to costs being approved by the Council.
-However, this is done entirely at the homeowner’s own risk, and DCC is not liable if the chosen PFR is not suitable in preventing flooding in the future.
-Unless approved by the Council in advance, the homeowner should always select the most cost effective option quoted to them.
+This is however, done entirely at the homeowner’s own risk and DCC is not liable if the chosen PFR is not suitable in preventing flooding in the future.
+Unless approved by DCC in advance, the homeowner should always select the most cost effective option quoted to them.

 DCC will endeavour to package works in nearby locations to ensure efficiency and the possibility of delivering PFR to a greater number of properties.
 If there are a number of applications for a specific area, it may be beneficial for DCC to consider alternative improvements or minor works, as opposed to providing PFR.